Getting started with the Kit WordPress plugin

 From your WordPress admin's left sidebar, go to Plugins > Add New Plugin:

-Search for "kit" in the search bar at the top right of the page, and then click the Install Now button for the plugin called "Kit (formerly ConvertKit) β Email Newsletter, Email Marketing, Subscribers and Landing Pages."
+Search for "kit" in the search bar at the top right of the page, and then look for the plugin called "Kit (formerly ConvertKit) β Email Newsletter, Email Marketing, Membership, Subscribers and Landing Pages."

 2. Grant WordPress access to Kit